carpentries-incubator/machine-learning-neural-python/episodes/02-visualisation.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Visually compare normal X-rays with those labelled with pleural effusion.
+- Visually compare chest X-rays with and without pleural effusion.
+- Understand how images are represented as arrays in NumPy.
-- Understand how to use NumPy to store and manipulate image data.
+- Learn to load and preprocess image data for use in machine learning.
-- Compare a slice of numerical data to its corresponding image.
+- Practice displaying image slices and understanding their pixel-level structure.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- How does an image with pleural effusion differ from one without?
+- How does a chest X-ray with pleural effusion differ from a normal X-ray?
-- How is image data represented in a NumPy array?
+- How is an image represented and manipulated as a NumPy array?
+- What steps are needed to prepare images for machine learning?

 ::::::::::::::::::::::::::::::::::::::::::::::::::